EliMahMD/roi2bb/README.md

 - json
 - argparse

-### Installation
+## Installation

-Simply download the `roi2bb` repository, navigate to the roi2bb folder, organize your data to be compatible with the tool and define your desired class labels (e.g. left_atrium, trachea, etc.)
+Simply download the `roi2bb` repository from the upper-right "Code" button dropdown menu, navigate to the roi2bb folder, organize your data to be compatible with the tool and define your desired class labels (e.g. left_atrium, trachea, etc.)

-You can see a stepwise guide in the following lines:
+Here is a stepwise guide to use `roi2bb`:

 ### Directory Structure:

-roi2bb expects the label folder paths to exclusively contain ROIs corresponding to a single image and each ROI be named after a predefined class labels.
+`roi2bb` expects the label folder paths to exclusively contain ROIs corresponding to a single image and each ROI be named after a predefined class labels.

 ```
 project_directory/